mertozbag/product-information-scraper/README.md

 ✨ How it works ✨
-- Opens the target website
+- Sends request to the website
-- Logs in in order to see prices
+- Login to see prices
 - Navigates predefined categories
-- Enters in product details
+- Reaches product details
-- Gets data
+- Gathers them via XPath address
-- Organizes different datas and writes them into xlsx file
+- Organizes different data and writes them into xlsx file
 - Cleans unnecessary files after the process done.